alex-bowen/Psychic-Game/README.md

     console.log("Computer Choice: " + computerChoice);
     }

-The user selects a letter and it's stored in an array for previously guessed letters.
-Then, the computer checks to see if that letter is the same as the letter it's "thinking of" (computerChoice) with an if/else statement.
-If it matches, it adds a point to the "Wins" variable and resets the number of tries and the array for previously guessed letters.
-If not, after 9 guesses, a point is added to the "Losses" variable" and resets the number of tries and the array for previously guessed letters.
+The user selects a letter (userGuess).
+It's stored in an array for previously guessed letters.
+After that, the computer uses an if/else statement to check if the userGuess matches the letter it's "thinking of" (computerChoice).
+If it matches, it adds a point to the "Wins" variable and resets the number of tries (guessesLeft) and the array for previously guessed letters (guesses).
+If not, after 8 more guesses, a point is added to the "Losses" variable, and the guessesLeft and guesses variables are reset.

 Function for reset: